2019 State of the Union address: What to know

 Who attends the State of the Union?

 Members of Congress, of course, and Supreme Court justices, if they choose to.
 The president may also issue special invitations, a practice that began with Ronald Reagan in 1982.
-Last year, Trump invited military families and the parents of MS-13 victims.
+This year, two Democratic members of Congress will be bringing undocumented individuals to the address.
+Rep. Bonnie Watson Coleman, D-N.J., invited Victorina Morales, an undocumented worker who was fired from one of Trump's golf clubs.
+Jin Park, the first DACA recipient to receive a Rhodes scholarship, will also attend as a guest of Rep. Grace Meng D-N.Y.

 1923: Calvin Coolidge gives the first radio broadcast.